COVID-19 Resource Center

 Fever.
 Cough.
 Sore throat.
 Congestion.
 Fatigue.
 Muscle aches.

 These are symptoms of both COVID-19 and flu, which is why you may not be able to tell which you have without seeing your physician or getting a test.
-Loss of smell and taste seems to be unique to COVID-19, but even if you have this symptom, you cannot be sure that you have COVID-19 without getting tested.
+Loss of smell and taste seems to be unique to COVID-19, but these symptoms can also occur with cold, flu or any respiratory infection that causes swelling of the nasal passages.
+You cannot be sure that you have COVID-19 without getting tested.

 "There is too much overlap between the symptoms of flu, COVID-19 and even the common cold to know what's making you sick," says Northwestern Medicine Pulmonologist Benjamin D. Singer, MD.
-"The ultimate answer is to consult your physician."
+"The ultimate answer is to consult your physician and get tested."

-Going through flu season during a global pandemic can be challenging.
-Dr. Singer suggests that you call your physician in early fall to create a plan for yourself and your family should any of you get symptoms of flu or COVID-19.
+Dr. Singer suggests that you call your physician in early fall to create a plan for yourself and your family if any of you get symptoms of flu or COVID-19.

 "Your physician will be able to tell you what actions to take — for example, when to just call their office and when to come in to the emergency department — based on your personal health history," he says.

-You know your body best, so pay close attention to how you feel this flu season.
+You know your body best, so pay close attention to how you feel during flu season, which spans from October through May.
 For example, if you typically wake up with a dry or scratchy throat in the winter, but this eventually goes away during the day, you do not need to call your physician.
 However, if you have a symptom that is unusual for you or one that lingers, make the call.

-Many physicians are testing for influenza and COVID-19 at the same time because of their similar symptoms.
+Many physicians test for influenza and COVID-19 at the same time because of their similar symptoms.
 They also require different treatment approaches.
 For example, people with confirmed flu can be prescribed antiviral medications like oseltamivir, which does not work for COVID-19.
-Likewise, some approved treatments for COVID-19 would not work for flu.
+Likewise, some approved treatments for COVID-19 do not work for flu.

 "There are treatments that work for COVID-19 that are ineffective or may even hurt you if you have influenza," adds Dr. Singer.
 "This drives home the point that calling your physician to arrive at the proper diagnosis is so important."